 Forget any independent travel in North Korea, you'll be on an authorized tour.
 Anything else is considered espionage.

-So, curiosity will probably get the cat killed in North Korea, and maybe even your Tour Guide, and you may be expelled from the country.
-Still, North Korea is nothing if not a fascinating and totally unique country.
-You may be curious to experience it for yourself, you've just got to learn to follow all the rules to the letter.
+Curiosity will probably get the cat killed in North Korea – perhaps even your tour guide – and you may be expelled from the country if you probe to many questions or step out of line.
+Still, North Korea is a fascinating and totally unique country, and you may be curious to experience the place for yourself.
+First, you must learn to follow all the rules to the letter.

 While peace is maintained under an armistice agreement, the two Koreas are still technically at war and inter-Korean relations are extremely tense.
 The security situation on the Korean Peninsula could deteriorate with little warning.

 North Korea is a communist state; it's safe to assume that you will be under surveillance at all times.
 North Korean government security personnel closely monitor the activities and conversations of foreigners.
 Hotel rooms, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.